Nafusa Mountains campaign: Rebel counterattack

 The next day, 29 June, it was confirmed that, despite reports of a significant capture in arms by the rebels, they mostly captured ammunition and rockets, but no weapons to fire them from.
 Rebels had captured only two T-55 tanks, dozens of military vehicles, dynamite, 9M32M missiles (but without the missile launchers), boxes of ammunition (without guns for the ammunition), and dust-covered bombs.
 Most of the ammunition and bombs dated back decades, some to even 1972.
 Also, it was revealed that one of the two rebels killed did not die in battle but when he was attempting to forcefully open one of the boxes, like many others, who ripped apart ammunition cases with crowbars or gun butts.
 In addition, most of the 70 storage bunkers at the base were already previously partly or totally destroyed by NATO's airstrikes.
 Only a handful were still intact.
-By day's end the rebel momentum seemed to had faltered as hundreds of people fled the base, after a rumor that the pro-Gaddafi soldiers were returning, which they did not.
+By day's end the rebel momentum seemed to have faltered as hundreds of people fled the base, after a rumor that the pro-Gaddafi soldiers were returning, which they did not.
 A rebel from Jadu stated that, in contrast to previous rebel claims of a momentum gathering for a push on the capital, talk of an attack on Tripoli was premature.
 In his words "We are going to have to organize ourselves out here first."

 On 1 July, the rebel attack on Bir al-Ghanam faltered.
 Rebels were massing earlier in the day on a ridge near the town for an attack on the city.
 However, later, a heavy loyalist rocket barrage from inside Bir al-Ghanam hit the rebels forcing them to retreat from their positions on the outskirts of the town.
 Some of the rockets were landing as far back as Bir-Ayyad, 30 kilometers to the south.
 In the afternoon, a Reuters reporter claimed that the rebels had returned to the same positions on the outskirts of Bir al-Ghanam.
 However, the next day, a rebel military spokesman confirmed that the opposition forces had still not re-captured their previous positions and were hoping to accomplish that within the next 48 hours.

 During fighting between 30 June and 3 July, the rebels attempted to advance from Kikla toward the town of al-Qawalish (which holds a western and an eastern part, separated by a canyon).
 If they took the town the road would be open to Gharyan.
 However, the rebels were unable to move forward and nine opposition fighters were killed and dozens wounded.
 During the battle, loyalist snipers took positions on a water tower between al-Qawalish and rebel positions, just few hundred meters away, at Kikla.